How to Retain Your Best Employees and Reduce Employee Turnover

 Managers are critical in supporting employees and unleashing individual potential.
-As we gradually put old-school managerial practices behind us, such as rank-and-rate performance appraisals, we are gradually recasting managers into the role of supportive coaches.
+As we gradually put old-school managerial practices behind us, such as rank-and-rate performance appraisals, we are recasting managers into the role of supportive coaches.

-If need be, bring in the experts
+When necessary, bring in the experts

 But be selective.
 As your organization undertakes the journey from where you are now to where you need your culture to be, it can help to have an expert to guide you along the way.
 But a word of caution: Don’t hand over control of your engagement efforts.
 Your culture is what makes your organization unique.
-If you entrust too much of your change effort to external experts, you will fail to take full ownership of it and stand the risk of somebody else defining your future for you.
+If you entrust too much of your change effort to external experts, you will fail to take full ownership and stand the risk of somebody else defining your future for you.

 How external experts can best help you on your journey:

-- Coaching and briefing your senior team.
+- Coach and brief your senior team.

-- Collecting and interpreting survey results.
+- Collect and interpret survey results.

-- Facilitating training and change workshops.
+- Facilitate training and change workshops.

-- Helping with internal communication efforts.
+- Help with internal communication efforts.